 Interview with Yogesh Bijlani, Country Head and GM, Telenity APAC First Published on Voice and Data Online, by Malini N. on September 10, 2012

-What are the current trends in location based services (LBS) market in India and worldwide?
+What are the current trends in the location based services (LBS) market in India and worldwide?

-The developed countries have set the stage for device based utilization of services.
-As Europe, West, America and other developed countries have complete availability of smartphones which are GPS enabled and it helps consumers to have a wide variety of location based services.
+The developed countries have set the stage for device-based utilization of services.
+Europe, the West, America, and other developed countries have complete availability of smartphones that are GPS enabled and it helps consumers to have a wide variety of location-based services.
 While in India, the reality is quite different, though we have nearly 900-subscriber base.
 India has a minuscule number at the top-end of the pyramid of customers who have the same iPhones or Android devices.

 What is the USP of Telenity’s LBS solution?

-Our unique selling proposition is primarily the availability of services across platforms, price points, across network based services and availability to every subscriber.
+Our unique selling proposition is primarily the availability of services across platforms, price points, network-based services and availability to every subscriber.
 There is no device limitation for our services.
-We provide LBS to both ends of the spectrum–network based and device based.
+We provide LBS to both ends of the spectrum–network-based and device-based.